walles/git-commit-message-plus/README.md

 ### TODO

-- Mark commit message subject line as `markup.heading`, it _is_ a heading after all.
-Maybe plain after character 50?
-And then `markup.strikethrough` for characters 73 and onwards?
+- Mark commit message subject line with:
-- Highlight more stuff in the Git metadata
+  - `meta.scope.subject.git-commit`
+  - `meta.scope.subject-after-50.git-commit`
+  - `meta.scope.subject-after-72.git-commit`
 - Add Quick Fixes for some of our diagnostics
+- Update the screenshot
 - Make an icon
 - Make sure diagnostics are applied to newly opened files, not just on file edits
+- Highlight current branch name in the Git metadata
 - Have unit tests that don't launch VSCode
 - Move all tests under the same top subdirectory
 - `npm test` in CI